 In the first booklet published by the Turkish Cinematheque Association in 1965, Onat Kutlar (one of the founders of the Association) says that organizing film screenings can only be one of the many functions of a cinematheque and he states that the main purpose of these institutions shall be protecting and preserving movies.
 In accordance with this purpose, Sinematek/Cinema House will create its own archive by collecting photographs, posters, books, machines and documents related to cinema and ensure that they’re preserved in good shape and made available for the benefit of the new generations.

-When the construction of Sinematek/Cinema House building is completed, with a main screening hall of 160 people, a film archive, a library, an exhibition hall and individual film watching units, there will be two film screenings in the main hall six days a week.
-Sinematek/Cinema House plans to organize programs dedicated to filmmakers, film movements and various themes, besides its regular short film, documentary and silent film screenings.
+Sinematek/Cinema House building includes a main screening hall with 160 seats, an archive room, a library, an exhibition hall and individual film watching units.
+There are film screenings in the main hall every day except Monday.
+Sinematek/Cinema House organizes programs dedicated to filmmakers, film movements and various themes, besides its regular short film and documentary screenings.

-The screenings will be accompanied by exhibitions, panels, seminars, workshops and courses in Sinematek/Cinema House that will keep its doors open to all filmmakers and film lovers and will always give priority to hosting their events.
-Film watching units, the library and the archive will always be accessible for the researchers and students working on cinema.
+The screenings are accompanied by exhibitions, panels, seminars, workshops and courses in Sinematek/Cinema House that keeps its doors open to all filmmakers and film lovers.
+The library and the archive aim to be accessible for the researchers and students working on cinema.

 * Click for Hakkı Başgüney's article on the history of the Turkish Cinematheque Association.

 * How was the new Sinematek/Cinema House born?
 Click here for the article by Jak Şalom.